SYRACUSE CIVITAS

 Syracuse civitas

-From 878 to 1085 AD the island went under Arabs rule, who founded the Emirate of Sicily and put its capital in Palermo, converted in mosque the cathedral and built many Islamic styled palaces in Ortigia, letting Syracuse maintain its important trade relationships while hosting a relatively flourishing cultural and artistic life thanks to several relevant Arab poets.
-When Normans conquered Sicily in mission for the Roman Church under the Hauteville dinasty, they received the title of Sicily kingdom by reintroducing Chritstianity in the island and building many marvellous monuments such as the Castello Maniace, built by the emperor Frederik II in honour to the byzantine general who could save the Saint Lucy relics and many lords/barons palaces still visible, new quarters and the cathedral was restored, as well as other churches.
-In 1298 AD Sicily kingdom was conquered by Bellonidi dinasty and joined to the Aragon Crown, but a series of natural disasters (earthquakes, plague, cholera, burnings) devastated the city, rebuilt under the Borbone dinasty in sicilian baroque style considered one of the most typical expressions of the architecture of Southern Italy.
+From 878 to 1085 A.D. the island went under Arabs rule, who founded the Emirate of Sicily and put its capital in Palermo, converted in mosque the cathedral and built many Islamic styled palaces in Ortigia, letting Syracuse maintain its important trade relationships while hosting a relatively flourishing cultural and artistic life thanks to several relevant Arab poets.
+When Normans conquered Sicily in mission for the Roman Church under the Hauteville dinasty, they received the title of Sicily kingdom by reintroducing Christianity in the island and building many marvellous monuments such as the Castello Maniace, built by the emperor Frederik II in honour to the byzantine general who could save the Saint Lucy relics and many lords/barons palaces still visible, new quarters and the cathedral was restored, as well as other churches.
+In 1298 A.D. the Sicily kingdom was conquered by Bellonidi dinasty and joined to the Aragon Crown, but a series of natural disasters (earthquakes, plague, cholera, burnings) devastated the city, rebuilt under the Borbone dinasty in sicilian baroque style considered one of the most typical expressions of the architecture of Southern Italy.
 Since then Syracuse followed the history and destiny of Sicily and Italy.

 Syracuse is a Sicily's cultural, economic and tourism capital, a city rich in history, art, music and food.
-Numerous tourists are attracted to the city for its appealing Mediterranean climate, its renowned gastronomy and ancient, Gothic and Baroque buildings sited in the centre of the Syracuse city and the near Necropolis of Pantalica" enlisted in the UNESCO Wordl Heritage.
+Numerous tourists are attracted to visit the city for its appealing Mediterranean climate, its renowned gastronomy and ancient, the Gothic and Baroque buildings sited in the centre of Syracuse city and the near Necropolis of Pantalica" enlisted in the UNESCO World Heritage.
 Nowadays, Syracuse is a medium size city in the south-east of the Sicily region whose patron is the Saint Lucia, a virgin martyr born and executed in the city during the Diocletian persecutions.

 If you want keeping in touch with the author send an email.
-Learn more on the book and next presentations: click here!
+Learn more on the book and next presentations on website.